the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00_networking/labs/lab3_riddle_client/_index.md

 Incorrect!

 Question: What cups do not ohld water?
 Enter your guess:
 ```

-Potentail further extension features:
+Potential further extension features:
-- keep score of how many riddles the user guessess correctly
+- keep score of how many riddles the user guesses correctly
 - display the current score after each riddle is guessed
 - randomly display each riddle